 The schedule of who acts as primary or support will depend on the call schedule arranged during your birth month.

 *Do keep in mind, our intention is to have the above mentioned scenario occur at your birth, however birth and life can be very unpredictable, be assured we will always have you covered.

 In a free-standing birth facility licensed by the state of Washington, the following instances are considered high-risk: breech, twins, diabetes, (diet-controlled gestational diabetes OK) preeclampsia, hypertension, and VBAC (Vaginal Birth After C-Section).
 However, though not always appropriate, the above mentioned can be done in your own home.

 Licensed Midwives have access to medications for the control of hemorrhage, perineal repair, shock and seizure as well as oxygen for resuscitation.
 Licensed Midwives do not have access to pain medication in labor, such as narcotics and epidural anesthesia.

 Who is the backup doctor if I become high risk?

 All About Birth's current back-up doctor is Dr. Steven Maynard with Rainier OB/GYN.
 When Dr Maynard is off call we may refer to the laborists at Tacoma General, an all female group.
-In addition to other providers around the Puget Sound.

 How often do transfers occur and why?